Leadership of Design and Technology at Westwood Primary School.

 - Design Decision

-At Westwood and Grove, Design Technology is a fundamental part of teaching and learning and is taught from EYFS to Year 6.
+At Westwood, Design Technology is a fundamental part of teaching and learning and is taught from EYFS to Year 6.

 Children in the Early Years are encouraged to explore and use a range of media and materials whilst also developing their creativity, imagination and critical thinking.
 This the foundation on which learning is developed throughout the school.